-In less than a decade, Towada became a popular venue for contemporary art lovers and other tourists, featuring works by 33 world-renowned artists such as Ron Mueck and Yayoi Kusama.
+In less than a decade, Towada became a popular venue for contemporary art lovers and other tourists by featuring works by world-renowned artists such as Ron Mueck and Yayoi Kusama.
 There are hundreds of reviews about Towada Art Center on travel sites.

-Oirase Mountain Stream is clear, beautiful and magical—a meandering, cascading route that stretches for 14 kilometers.
-You can hike along all or part of it, since there's a bus route that runs roughly parallel to the flow.
-You can also rent bicycles and ride alongside.
+Clear, beautiful, magical Oirase Mountain Stream is a meandering, cascading route that stretches for 14 kilometers.
+You can hike along all or part of it since a bus route runs roughly parallel to the flow.
+You can also rent bicycles and ride alongside the stream.

-The many waterfalls in Towada are definitely a highlight, but the trees, moss, deep greenery and dark soil, the sounds of cascading water and the solitude of bridges crisscrossing the stream are what make the stream a magical, meditative experience.
+The many waterfalls in Towada are definitely a highlight, but the trees, moss, deep greenery, dark soil, sounds of cascading water, and solitude of the bridges crisscrossing the stream are what make the stream a magical, meditative experience.

-From the gondola you'll be able to see the rare “snow monsters” that populate the area—trees with shaggy coats of snow that look like fantastic creatures.
+From the gondola, you can see the rare “snow monsters” that populate the area—trees with shaggy coats of snow that look like fantastic creatures.

-There are many more beautiful spots around Lake Towada and in the Mt.
-Hakkoda area.
+There are many other beautiful spots around Lake Towada and in the Mt Hakkoda area.
 One is Tashiro Marshland, a bog created by a volcano eruption nearly two million years ago.
 You can traverse this marshland over 1.5 kilometers of wooden plank walkways.

 Suiren-numa Pond is surrounded by a marsh, with the Hakkoda mountains as a backdrop.
 Suiren, a type of water lily, grows wild in the water, and the delicate white flowers create a scene reminiscent of a landscape painting by Claude Monet.